 - Dredge – Dredge a piece of flattened pork in the flour until well coated.
 Dip in egg mixture and immediately transfer to plate with breadcrumbs and be sure to completely coat meat.
 Gently shake off any excess and transfer to a clean plate.
 Repeat for remaining pieces and let rest for 20 minutes in the refrigerator.

 - Cook and Serve – Pour oil into a large cast-iron skillet.
 Heat oil to 350°F (175°C) over medium-high heat.
 Slip 1 or 2 pieces into the pan at a time.
 Fry for about 2-3 minutes per side, remove to paper towels, and repeat.
-Outsides should be golden brown and crisp.To serve: Toast buttered hamburger buns a little, place meat on top of bottom bun, and cover with pickle chips, onion slice, tomato slice, and lettuce.
+Outsides should be golden brown and crisp.To serve: Lightly toast buttered hamburger buns, place meat on top of bottom bun, and cover with pickle chips, onion slice, tomato slice, and lettuce.
 Top with mustard, mayonnaise, or anything else that meets you fancy.